 When you have chosen the My Data backup type for backing up files and/or folders, you can select the zip archive type.
 For more information see Support for Zip format (p.
-23).
+20).

-CD/DVD and the Acronis Secure Zone are not supported as locations for zip archives.
+CD/DVD are not supported as locations for zip archives.